GRANTS & AWARDS

 National geographic grants

 The organization funds individuals working on projects in science, conservation, storytelling, education, and technology that align with one or more of their focuses.
+Look regularly on their website for funding opportunities.

 Foresight Fellowship